 FreeBSD, on the contrary, comes out with “tcsh” as its default shell.
-This shell is especially popular among old school folks like us who still use their shells for writing their programs.
+This shell is especially popular among old-school folks like us who still use their shells for writing their programs.
 The syntax of the “tcsh” shell is identical to C, the programming language Linux itself is built on.
-So, you should be able to guess how powerful “tcsh” can be on the hands of power users like you.
+So, you should be able to guess how powerful “tcsh” can be in the hands of power users like you.

-Performance is one of the most crucial factors when it comes to choosing between FreeBSD vs Linux as your primary system.
-Thankfully, both the systems are known to perform exceptionally well in various performance measurement metrics.
+Performance is one of the most crucial factors in choosing between FreeBSD vs. Linux as your primary system.
+Thankfully, both systems are known to perform exceptionally well in various performance measurement metrics.

-Although very powerful in their own right, both systems perform individually well than the other in some particular areas.
+Although very powerful in their own right, both systems perform individually well than others in some particular areas.
 FreeBSD has very lower latency regarding networking protocols.
-This is the reason streaming behemoth Netflix sided with FreeBSD as their primary server component.
+This is the reason streaming behemoth Netflix sided with FreeBSD as its primary server component.

-One of the core benefits of Unix like systems is their effective implementation of the filesystem.
-Both Linux and FreeBSD incorporates a filesystem schema that lets users determine and control their file tree very efficiently than their Linux.
-In a Linux based system, you can typically find the executables installed by you in /bin, /sbin, /usr/sbin, or /usr/bin directories, based on their source and purpose.
+One of the core benefits of Unix-like systems is their effective implementation of the filesystem.
+Linux and FreeBSD incorporate a filesystem schema that lets users determine and control their file tree more efficiently than their Linux.
+In a Linux-based system, you can typically find the executables installed by you in /bin, /sbin, /usr/sbin, or /usr/bin directories based on their source and purpose.

 9. Common Tools

-One of the main reason Linux users find FreeBSD confusing is for the difference in implementation between various FreeBSD vs Linux common tools.
-Many of the tools most common to today’s Linux users are direct derivatives of the BSD and Unix systems and has a slightly different implementation.
+One of the main reasons Linux users find FreeBSD confusing is the difference in implementation between various FreeBSD vs. Linux common tools.
+Many of the tools most common to today’s Linux users are direct derivatives of the BSD and Unix systems and have slightly different implementations.

-For example, Vi and Emacs, two of the most powerful editors for Unix based systems were initially developed at the AT&T Bell Labs and UC Berkeley labs, for using with BSD Unix systems.
+For example, Vi and Emacs, two of the most powerful editors for Unix-based systems, were initially developed at the AT&T Bell Labs and UC Berkeley labs for use with BSD Unix systems.
 After the inception of Linux, these tools were rewritten under the GNU license.
 However, the GNU variants of such tools are often backward incompatible.

 10. Hardware Support